fhereygers/cml_churn_demo/README.md

 In case of success you should get to this home page of the CDP tenant:
 ![cdphomepage](images/cdphomepage.png)

+< todo: the next steps depend on whether we get the AMP or or a github link >

 ### Initialize the Project
 There are a couple of steps needed at the start to configure the Project and Workspace